 Glass dishes used for eating and serving hot foods are to be treated like any dish used for eating and serving hot food.
-Kashering is effected by cleaning and immersing in boiling water (הגעלה hag'alah).6
+Kashering is effected by cleaning and immersing in boiling water (הגעלה hag'alah).5

 Glass cookware is treated like a metal pot for kashering (see paragraph on metal, above).
-The issues regarding glass bakeware are complex.
-Some authorities allow it to be kashered and others do not.7
+The issues regarding glass bakeware are more complex.
+Some authorities allow it to be kashered and others do not.6 Please ask your rabbi for guidance.

 Drinking glasses or glass dishes used only for cold foods may be kashered by a simple rinsing.
-Some follow the custom of soaking them for three days.8
+Some follow the custom of soaking them for three days.7